jsdelivrbot/general/corsi/sublime text/soda-theme-green-sea/README.md

 ## Installation Manually

 * This plugin works only with [Soda - Theme](http://buymeasoda.github.com/soda-theme/)
-* After install Soda Theme download theese repo files using the GitHub .zip download option
+* After install Soda Theme download these repo files using the GitHub .zip download option
 * Unzip the files and rename the folder to `Soda Dark Green Sea GiuB`
 * Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
 * Copy the folder into your Sublime Text `Packages/Theme - Soda` directory